yujunz/ssbench/README.rst

 Code submissions should be submitted as pull requests and all code should be PEP8 (v.
 1.4.2) compliant.
 Current unit test line coverage is not 100%, but code contributions should not *lower* the code coverage (so please include new tests or update existing ones as part of your change).
+Running tests will probably require Python 2.7 and a few additional modules like ``flexmock`` and ``nose``.

 If contributing code which implements a feature or fixes a bug, please ensure a Github Issue exists prior to submitting the pull request